tahiri-lab/aPhyloGeo/README.md

 5. Install the required libraries using `python3 -m pip install -r requirements.txt`.
 6. Launch aPhyloGeo using `python3 main.py`.

+You can also launch the package using the `make` command from your terminal when you are in the `root`.
+This command will use the `Makefile` to run the script.
+If you use the command `make clean`, it will erase the `output.csv` file previously created with the first command.

 # Settings